Welcome to La Jolla Shores

-La Jolla Shores makes up a mile long stretch on La Jolla’s coast line, situated north of La Jolla Village.
+La Jolla Shores makes up a mile-long stretch on La Jolla’s coastline, situated north of La Jolla Village.
 La Jolla Shores, often referred to as “The Shores” is one of the most popular areas of La Jolla for tourists and locals to enjoy and is full of rich history.
 In La Jolla Shores, you can find white sandy beaches, waves for surfers of all ages and skill levels, beautiful cliffs, caves, coves, and seals bobbing through the kelp and weaving in and out of scuba divers and kayakers.
-The Shores is easy to walk around, and has shops, brunch spots, water equipment rentals, hotels, beach bars and cafes all within close proximity.
+The Shores are easy to walk around and have shops, brunch spots, water equipment rentals, hotels, beach bars, and cafes all within close proximity.
 It is similar to the village, but a little quieter, and more laid back due to its prime location on the beach.

 Another pioneer of the Shores was named Mary Elizabeth Clarke Rose Lowry.
 She purchased 500 acres of property at The Shores for $225,000 that same year and really kickstarted the development of this area.
-By the mid 1920’s the Evans-Lee Corporation from Los Angeles began the “La Jolla Shores Development” project and claimed it to be “The Best Beach in California”.
-Another famous La Jolla Landmark is the Beach and Tennis Club, which was founded in 1927 as the La Jolla Beach & Yacht Club.
-The Beach and Tennis Club serves as a private club for members as well as a resort with 90 guest rooms open to the public.
-The Beach and Tennis Club is an elite hang out spot, with its 9 hole golf course, private beach, and an outdoor heated swimming pool.
-Homes in the shores are mostly custom detached homes and beach cottages.
+By the mid-1920s the Evans-Lee Corporation from Los Angeles began the “La Jolla Shores Development” project and claimed it to be “The Best Beach in California”.
+Another famous La Jolla Landmark is the Beach and Tennis Club, which was founded in 1927 as the La Jolla Beach and Yacht Club.
+The Beach and Tennis Club serve as a private club for members as well as a resort with 90 guest rooms open to the public.
+The Beach and Tennis Club is an elite hang-out spot, with its 9 hole golf course, private beach, and an outdoor heated swimming pool.
+Homes on the shores are mostly custom detached homes and beach cottages.
 The La Jolla Shores is quite possibly the most expensive neighborhood in La Jolla because of its close proximity to its great beach.
-Here you can find luxury oceanfront condos, multi-million dollar beachfront homes, vacation rentals, and quaint beach cottages.
-There is something for everyone in the shores if you are willing to pay the price!
+Here you can find luxury oceanfront condos, multi-million-dollar beachfront homes, vacation rentals, and quaint beach cottages.
+There is something for everyone on the shores if you are willing to pay the price!
 Life in the Shores is truly a California dream.
-Play with your kids at Kellogg Park, teach them how to surf for the first time, launch your kayak and get an up close and personal with the seals, stroll to cafes for lunch with your friends and sip cocktails over the sunset at the Beach & Tennis Club.
+Play with your kids at Kellogg Park, teach them how to surf for the first time, launch your kayak and get an up-close and personal with the seals, stroll to cafes for lunch with your friends and sip cocktails over the sunset at the Beach and Tennis Club.
 Life doesn’t get much better than this!
 Kids growing up in this neighborhood will attend La Jolla Elementary, Muirlands Middle School, and La Jolla High School.